 It’s very hard to determine the cost upfront.
 I would say the retainer is typically between $3500 and $5000.
 Whether the retainer will cover the whole divorce case depends on whether the parties cooperate with each other in exchanging financial information and if they can come to an agreement.
 Once you get into the court system, the whole divorce process is geared toward trying to get you to come to some type of an agreement.
 There are a number of steps along the way that the court will make you go through before you can actually go to a trial.
 Only about 5% of cases are ever tried.
 It’s usually very expensive to try a case – anywhere between $10,000 and $20,000.

-For more information on Spouse Filing For Divorce In New Jersey, a free initial consultation is your next best step.
+For more information on Spouse Filing For Divorce In New Jersey, a Personalized Case Evaluation is your next best step.
 Get the information and legal answers you are seeking by calling (732) 733-2830 today.